Last Updated on April 8, 2022 by Pets Feed

 Alaskan Malamute photos

-Among the existing sled species, the Alaskan malamutes are the largest.
-Adults weigh between 36 and 38 kg, with a height of 58-63 common distinguishing feature is well-developed muscles and a strong skeleton.
-This dog is a real heavy trait, a little slow, but stubborn and robust, with a heavy load he is able to cover considerable distances.
+Among the existing sled species, Alaskan Malamutes are the largest.
+Adults weigh between 38 and 50 kg, with a height of 51-63 distinctive characteristic is well developed muscles and a powerful skeleton.
+This dog is a real heavy line, a little slow, but stubborn and robust, with a heavy load it is able to browse considerable distances.

 Similar breeds: